|

 restored Osiris Jr. eye through magic.
 No additional details are available.

-making of a circle from finite number of components which, moreover,
+is about the making of a circle from a finite number of components

 You can have a